GoogleChrome/web.dev/test/site/_collections/posts-with-lighthouse/stubs/test-4.md

   - aria-hidden-focus
 ---

-# A test post without a pathItem tag and with a web_lighthouse value.
+# A test post without a pathItem tag and with a web_lighthouse value